google/or-tools/ortools/sat/doc/reference.md

 **Args:**

-- *transition_variables*: A non-empty list of variables whose values correspond to the labels of the arcs traversed by the automaton.
+- *transition_variables:* A non-empty list of variables whose values correspond to the labels of the arcs traversed by the automaton.
-- *starting_state*: The initial state of the automaton.
+- *starting_state:* The initial state of the automaton.
-- *final_states*: A non-empty list of admissible final states.
+- *final_states:* A non-empty list of admissible final states.
-- *transition_triples*: A list of transitions for the automaton, in the following format (current_state, variable_value, next_state).
+- *transition_triples:* A list of transitions for the automaton, in the following format (current_state, variable_value, next_state).

 **Returns:**
-  An instance of the Constraint class.
+  An instance of the `Constraint` class.

 **Raises:**

-  ValueError: if transition_variables, final_states, or transition_triples
+- *ValueError:* if transition_variables, final_states, or transition_triples
   are empty.

 ### AddInverse